 Big band swing music at Harlem's Savoy Ballroom caused the original 1920s Lindy hop to evolve into a triple-step version with aerials, which was then seen by more Americans when Herbert "Whitey" White took his Whitey's Lindy Hoppers on tour.
 The Savoy Ballroom was famously integrated, and thus the Lindy hop also spread to a wider demographic there.
 One of the Jewish dancers at the Savoy, Sol Ruddosky, developed his own personal style and moved to Los Angeles in 1936, changing his name to Dean Collins, thus transplanting the Lindy Hop to Southern California, and then to Hollywood films.

 Social dancing was huge in the Swing Era, continuing from the Ragtime Era and Jazz Age dance booms.
 Most people in the US danced, and the dance floors were full.
 Dancing wasn't questioned.
 It was simply something that most people did back then.
 Most Americans continued to dance the foxtrot (now spelled as one word, instead of the earlier fox-trot), with the younger dancers adding in some of the new Shag steps to enliven their foxtrotting.
-During the 1930s, "swing dancing" simply meant dancing to swing music, which for most Americans meant some style of foxtrot, with some waltzes and occasionally the new rumba.
+During the 1930s, "swing dancing" simply meant dancing to swing music, which for most Americans meant some style of foxtrot.
+Other dances included blues, some waltzes, and the new rumba.

 The 1930s are mostly remembered for the Great Depression.
 As Americans sought an affordable escape from their hardships, the silent films of the twenties had evolved into the Talkies—perfect for music and dance on the silver screen.
 It cost only a quarter to enter the glamorous world of Hollywood dramas, music and dance.
 Another affordable escape was provided by thousands of dinner dance clubs.
 Two dollars would buy an entire evening of dinner and dancing, to a big band dance orchestra, with professional dance exhibitions, in an elegant setting.